 How you can access your health records

-The Data Protection Act 1998 gives you the right to access the information we hold about you on our records.
-This is generally done by contacting your GP surgery (your surgery will have a standard administration charge for this service).
+The Data Protection Act 2018 gives you the right to access the information we hold about you on our records.
+This is generally done by contacting your GP surgery.

-If you require any further information, please contact the Corporate Services Manager on email@example.comEmail us
+If you require any further information, please contact email@example.comEmail us